alexnanez/DATA-3402-Final/README.md

 #### Preprocessing / Clean up

-* In order to preprocess the data, I
+* In order to preprocess the data, I used the groupby function on the original DataFrame to group all of the sales of each day and compute the mean of them.
+This DataFrame was then stored into the variable "average_sales" and then used for the trend and seasonality models.
-* Modified original dataframe to show average sales of each day so it would be easier to visualize and use the data.
+* To use the data for the hybrid model which included the family feature as part of the input, I used the same method as before but grouped by date and family.

 #### Data Visualization

 ### Problem Formulation

 * Define:
-  * Input: Features (store_nbr, family, onpromotion)
+  * Input: The input for the trend model was the average_sales DataFrame which I explained before as having the data and mean sales for each day as features.
+The input for the seasonality model was the same average_sales DataFrame but the holiday_events information also added.
+The input for the hybrid model was also the average_sales DataFrame with the family feature also as an input.
-  * Output: Sales
+  * Output: The output for all of these models was sales since I am supposed to predict the sales of all the products given the features as input.
   * Models
     * First, I looked at the trend of the average sales by making a trend model and tried predicting the sales of the next 15 days using a validation set and checking the Root Mean Squared Logarithmic Error (RMSLE) scores.
     * Then, I looked at the seasonality of the data set and tried to get better predictions this way by taking into account holiday data.